Antiphospholipid Syndrome and the Brain (Neuropsychiatric Manifestations of APS) – Dr Sanil Rege

 - aPL may be implicated in antipsychotic-induced venous thromboembolism.

-Learn more about Neuropsychiatry of APS in Prof Graham Hughes talk.
+Learn more about the Neuropsychiatry of APS in Prof Graham Hughes talk.

 - Pathogenesis and Diagnostic Indicators for Antiphospholipid Syndrome (APS) in Psychiatry-Dr Sanil Rege